Joe Maddon

-Joseph John Maddon (born February 8, 1954) is an American former professional baseball manager and coach.
-He has managed the Tampa Bay Rays, Chicago Cubs, and Los Angeles Angels of Major League Baseball.
+Joseph John Maddon (born February 8, 1954) is an American former professional baseball manager.
+He has managed the Tampa Bay Rays, Chicago Cubs, and Los Angeles Angels of Major League Baseball (MLB).

-Maddon began his coaching career in MLB with the Angels in 1994 and served under managers Buck Rodgers, Marcel Lachemann, John McNamara, Terry Collins, and Mike Scioscia.
+After playing and coaching in the minor leagues, Maddon began his MLB coaching career with the Angels in 1994 and served under managers Buck Rodgers, Marcel Lachemann, John McNamara, Terry Collins, and Mike Scioscia.
 He served two stints as interim manager during this time.
 He managed the Rays from 2006 through 2014, winning the 2008 American League pennant.

-After opting out of his contract following the 2014 season, he joined the Cubs, led them to the 2015 National League Championship Series and was named the 2015 National League Manager of the Year.
+After opting out of his contract following the 2014 season, Maddon joined the Cubs.
+He led them to the 2015 National League Championship Series and was named the 2015 National League Manager of the Year.
 In 2016, Maddon managed the Cubs to their first World Series title since 1908.
+He managed the Cubs through 2019 and managed the Angels from 2020 to 2022.

 Early life and career

 The son of an Italian father, Joseph Anthony Maddon (who shortened the family name from Maddonini), and a Polish mother, Albina Klocek, Maddon grew up in an apartment over his father's plumbing shop.
 His father died in 2002.

 Maddon attended Lafayette College, where he played baseball and football.
-He graduated in 1976.
 He is a member of Zeta Psi fraternity.
 He received an Honorary Doctor of Letters from Lafayette College on September 2, 2010.

 Maddon began his professional career playing in Minor League Baseball as a catcher, signing with the California Angels organization as a free agent in 1975.
 Maddon never advanced higher than Class A, in which he played for four seasons.
 He began his career for the Quad Cities Angels in 1976, hitting .294 in 50 games and 163 at bats.
 He followed up with two seasons for the Salinas Angels and a final season with the Santa Clara Padres.
 In his four seasons, he never had more than 180 at bats in a season, and the most home runs he ever hit was three for the Salinas Angels in 1977.
 Overall, he hit .267 with 5 home runs in 514 at bats.